 a Person to be a Subscriber Administrator, the Subscriber must Promptly revoke the User’s administrative rights within the ELN.

-7.8.2 The Subscriber must immediately withdraw its authorisation to Digitally Sign electronic Registry Instruments and other electronic Documents from any Person who ceases to be the employee, agent or contractor of the Subscriber.
+7.8.2 The Subscriber must immediately withdraw its authorisation to Digitally Sign electronic Registry Instruments and other electronic Documents from any Person who ceases to be the principal, Officer, employee, agent or contractor of the Subscriber.

 7.8.3 If a Subscriber is restricted in its use of the ELN by the Registrar or the ELNO, the Subscriber must Promptly prevent any of its Users from accessing and using the ELN other than in accordance with the restriction.